LucasIsasmendi/portfolio/mind/creativity.md

 ### 10 creativity exercises to train your artistic mind
 [link](https://99designs.com/blog/creative-thinking/creativity-exercises/)

+Creativity is a muscle.
+And, like any muscle, it needs exercise

+1. **Schedule a block of free creative time**: free to create without any expectations, deadlines or client work.
+Anything creative goes.
+2. **Set a creativity timer**: Set a timer for 7 minutes, and challenge yourself to create something.
+3. **Go for quantity over quality**: try the 30 Circles Exercise, in 3 minutes.
+Feeling generally stumped?
+Do 30 anything to help find some creative inspiration.
+4. **Become an idea machine**: come up with ten new ideas every single day.
+Have different topics each day.
+You won’t use most of these ideas, but that’s not the point.
+You’ll make new connections, start thinking outside of the box, and give your creativity a chance to shine in a new way.
+5. **Draw or design the same thing every day**: the more different mediums you use, the more creative bang for your buck you’ll get.
+6. **Get out of your office and into the world**: A change of scenery can spark your creativity
+7. **Look at something familiar in a new way**: encourages divergent thinking
+8. **Explore the bookstore**: explore a section completely unrelated to what you do.
+Pick up a book and read about something completely out of your realm of understanding.
+Expose yourself to new information to challenge your brain and get the creative juices flowing
+9. **Simplify**: design something using as few design elements as possible.
+It will force you to examine how to use each element effectively
+10. **Freewrite your way to creativity**:

 ### 7 Simple Steps to Keep You Writing Creatively
 https://writetodone.com/7-steps-to-creativity-how-to-have-ideas/